 - What's the difference?
-With all the synonyms that Japanese has, not to mention all the similar seeming words that have subtle differences, this seems like a useful one.
+With all the synonyms that Japanese has, not to mention all the similar-seeming words that have subtle differences, this is a useful one.

-- Free question: Lots of potential here.
+- Free question Lots of potential here.
 Ask literally anything!
 I'll throw out some ideas later in the review.
 Note: this question type is only available on the mobile app.

 A lot of your time is going to be spent in the Home, Notifications, and Ask sections, so let's go through each of those really quickly.

 - Home: This is where you can find questions posed to you (and other native speakers of your language).
 Just like Lang-8 (the parent company), it's expected that you give back to the community that gave so much to you.
 It's a language exchange, after all.
 So if people are helping you out, you should check in and help them out too!
 Also, you can use the home section to look at questions that other people like you are asking.
 This is a good way to pick up tidbits of information, as well as to see if you would have answered a question the same way.
 There's a lot of knowledge to be gained from what others ask.

 - Notifications: Of course, you want to know when people answer your questions!

 - Ask: Ask, ask away!
 That's the whole point.

 What kinds of questions are people asking on HiNative?
 Just swiping through them, I found quite a variety, and most of them were getting answered well too.
 You don't have to wait a really long time for someone to get back to you.
 Here are some real questions I found while swiping through.